Deepak-3012/Arrays-Java-GFG/README.md

-# Arrays-Java-GFG
+# Java-GFG

-This repository contains java solutions for GeeksforGeeks problems on array data Structure.
+This repository contains java solutions for GeeksforGeeks problems on Data Structures and Algorithms.